Our Culture of Care:

 Service Excellence Program

-Kennedy Krieger Institute staff and volunteers are dedicated to providing excellent service to the families we serve and to our employees.
-We will promote a respectful, responsive and caring attitude toward all.
-And acknowledge their uniqueness by demonstrating respect for their abilities, preferences, and ethnic and cultural diversity.
-We will strive to meet every individual’s needs in a welcoming and supportive environment.
+Staff and volunteers are dedicated to providing excellent service to the families we serve and to our employees.
+We promote a respectful, responsible, and caring attitude toward all, and acknowledge their uniqueness by demonstrating respect for their abilities, preferences, and ethnic and cultural diversity.
+We strive to meet every individual’s needs in a welcoming and supportive environment.

 The Service Excellence Program is comprised of the following four committees: (1) Employee Recognition, (2) Communication, (3) Sensitivity, Customer Service and Professionalism and (4) Service Excellence Training.